MattB859/MS3-Book-Hub/README.md

         2. For mobile and tablet view there is a hamburger icon which will collapses once clicked on to display the navbar menu.

     -   ### Colour Scheme

         -    The main colours used for the site are Crimson, Dark Grey, and Dark Pink.

+    -   ### Featured Books

+        Visitors are able to view a selection of books featured with affiliate links underneath that will take them to the Amazon website if they wish to buy the book.

+    -   ### App Banner

+        Here visitors can find links to the app store to download the mobile app for a quicker and easier acsess on the go.

     -   ### Typography

         -    The Haettenschweiler font is used for the websites header logo with Arial, Helvetica, sans-serif for the rest of the website's font.

     -   ### Wireframes